recently returned from the UK after the latest

 a tough question.
 I have explored a lot of directions

-have to hear more to get the full picture.
+you have to hear more to get the full picture.

-But maybe The Maze or Defying Gravity show more diversity than
+But maybe The Maze or Defying Gravity show more

-Out Of Nowhere are totally different than anything else.
+Time Odyssey and Out Of Nowhere are totally different

-Alice Cooper.
-What would be your ideal line-up as
+including Alice Cooper.
+What would be your ideal

 to work with.
 I think it would be amazing to play

 with Flea and Chad from the Chilis.
 That is one

 are your top three musical heroes - and why?